PowahNull/Typer/README.md

 # Typer
-Program for typing command scripts in roblox in C
+Program for typing command scripts in roblox in C (NOT C++!!!!
+THEY ARE NOT THE SAME)

 USAGE\
 -- compilation:\